 Customers who prefer not to sell their metal at the current price have the option to consign their metal into their in-house “pool” account where it will be held for their decisions on future pricing.

+Mid-States operates a fully self-contained silver refining facility in Des Plaines, Illinois, handling all stages of the silver refining process in-house, from initial melt through electrolytic deposition to fine silver bar production.
 Once the material is paid for and ownership of the metal is assumed by Mid-States, the silver is melted and poured into large plating anodes suspended in a nitric-based electrolyte solution.
 Using electronic anode/cathode electrolysis, the fine silver is dropped out of the solution as solid fine silver crystal.
 Once cleaned and dried, we’re able to either sell the fine silver to industrial users in its crystal form, re-melt the material into a fine silver granulate, or pour it into various sizes of fine silver bars.

 Insured Shipping & Secure Customer Portal